 V{OUT2} (A8-A12, B8-B12, C9-C12): Power Output Pins.
 Apply output load between these pins and GND pins.
 Recommend placing output decoupling capacitance directly between these pins and GND pins.
 Review Table 4.
-See Note 8 in the Electrical Characteristics section for output current guideline.

 V{OUTS1} , V{OUTS2} (C5, C8): This pin is connected to the top of the internal top feedback resistor for each output.
 The pin can be directly connected to its specific output, or connected to DIFFOUT when the remote sense amplifier is used.
 In paralleling modules, one of the V{OUTS} pins is connected to the DIFFOUT pin in remote sensing or directly to V{OUT} with no remote sensing.
 It is very important to connect these pins to either the DIFFOUT or V{OUT} since this is the feedback path, and cannot be left open.
 See the Applications Information section.